 This blog discusses how to use “barometric pressure” forecasting with the eWeather HD app and data from weather web sites to manage barometric pressure triggers in migraine headache, headache, arthritis, hydrocephalus, Ehlers Danlos, and autoimmune disorders.
 This blog has considerable self-help information and tips for managing migraine and headaches.

-The eWeather HD app was originally developed & introduced as an Android app by Elecont Software, and then as an IOS app.
+The eWeather HD app was originally developed & introduced as an Android app by Elecont Software, and then added as an IOS app.
 As IOS came later, there was a delay in IOS weather alerts & notifications.
 But in the eWeather HD Sept.
 17, 2017 IOS update, alerts & notifications are fixed.